framewiki/framewiki.net/wiki/framewiki:contributing.md

 Comments about Framewiki guidelines or technical aspects should be posted to the talk section on this page.
 Comments on non-meta pages should be specific to the layout or content on that particular page.

 ### Verifiability
 To ensure all content on Framewiki is verifiable, claims should be backed up with citations to a trusted source whenever possible.
 Community speculation should never be cited as a source, and such citations should be replaced with a [[citation needed]](/framewiki:citation-needed) tag.
-See [Framewiki: Technical](/framewiki:technical#citations) for information on adding citations.

 ### Creating or Moving Pages
 {% include wip.html %}